oroinc/documentation/book/frontend_architecture.rst

 navigation actions.
 Once the route is changed, the active controller gets disposed as well as all of its nested views and related models.
 A new controller is created for the current route, and new views and models are created in the new active controller.
-This approach of limited application component lifecycle solves memory leak issues.
+This approach of limited lifecycle of application components solves memory leak issues.
 The rest of components, such as ``application`` itself, ``router``, ``dispatcher``, ``layout`` and ``composer`` (see picture above) exist all through the navigation.